2021

 Board Member

-We are nonprofit that targets the 40% of the elderly who are living bellow the poverty level.
+We are A non-profit that targets the 40% of the elderly POPULATION who are living below the poverty level.

 It’s increasingly common to run into folks who worked hard all of their life – lived within their means, and built up their savings, only to find themselves without food, a roof over their head, and unable to afford the daily essentials now that they are in their golden years.
 If this describes someone you know, then this person is among the 40% who need your help today.